moodmosaic/bookmarks/README.md

 * I'm as shocked as you, but the Darklang backend rewrite is actually complete
 <br><https://blog.darklang.com/backend-rewrite-complete>
 <br><https://twitter.com/darklang/status/1533824772064399360>
-* I find #fsharp to be such an elegant means of defining .NET abstractions.
+* I find #fsharp to be such an elegant means of defining .NET abstractions
 <br><https://twitter.com/70696d/status/1514239304389771270>
 * Don Syme - What's new in F# 5 and F# 6
 <br><https://github.com/dsyme/fsharp-presentations/blob/master/2021-11-17-fsharp-london/whats-new-fsharp-5-6.pdf>